manianiac/fantasy-leaflet-map/README.md

 This project allows someone to create a responsive virtual map, with less effort than I went through.
 Requires NPM, and is built with React, Leaflet, and Game-Icons

+There is a running version of this located at https://manianiac.github.io/naidaru-map/

 # Setup

 1. Included are the tiles from a Dungeons and Dragons campaign setting of mine, but you should replace them with your own tiles.
 I used https://github.com/commenthol/gdal2tiles-leaflet to turn my \~16000 x \~12000 pixel map into tiles.